cameronabrams/cfacv/README.md

 dihedrals constructed thereof.
 These CV's can be harmonically restrained or driven with Temperature-Accelerated MD.

-In this friendly release, there are three subdirectories, summarized below:
+In this release (v1.0), there are three subdirectories, summarized below:

 1. src -- C files and headers, plus a makefile
 2. tcl -- tcl scripts
-3. example -- an example TAMD run
+3. examples -- three example TAMD simulation inputs

 ###INSTRUCTIONS FOR RUNNING THE HIV-1 MA EXAMPLE